PauliusMacernis/KnowledgeBase/README.md

 - What is Distributed Computing Environment / Remote Procedure Calls (DCE/RPC)?
 - What is Samba (software)?
 - What is the difference between `DNS domain` and so called `NT domain`[?](DNS domains are used for name resolution.
 NT domains are used for authentication.
 Authentication is done by the domain controller, often the Primary Domain Controller (PDC).)
+- What is the difference between Primary Domain Controller (PDC) and Backup Domain Controller (BDC)[?](A PDC is a Primary Domain Controller, and a BDC is a Backup Domain Controller.
+You must install a PDC before any other domain servers.
+The Primary Domain Controller maintains the master copy of the directory database and validates users.
+A Backup Domain Controller contains a copy of the directory database and can validate users.
+If the PDC fails then a BDC can be promoted to a PDC.
+Possible data loss is user changes that have not yet been replicated from the PDC to the BDC.
+A PDC can be demoted to a BDC if one of the BDC's is promoted to the PDC.
+Source: http://windowsitpro.com/systems-management/what-pdc-bdc )

 # PHP
  - Lets say I make HTTPS request to PRODUCTION server.
 How can I find the most time-consuming code blocks within the project files I am interested in the most?